NervanaSystems/ngraph/doc/sphinx/source/frameworks/overview.rst

 We invite anyone working on new and novel frameworks or neural network designs to explore our highly-modularized stack of components.

-Please read the :doc:`generic_configs` section for other framework-agnostic configurations available to users of the nGraph Compiler stack.
+Please read the :doc:`other` section for other framework-agnostic configurations available to users of the nGraph Compiler stack.

 .. figure:: ../graphics/overview-translation-flow.svg